Open Gromov-Witten theory on Calabi-Yau three-folds I: Introduction

 In \cite{frame}, we apply the analysis of this paper to non-compact situations.
 This includes a mathematical definition of the invariants arising in Large $N$ duality.

-In the following paper \cite{I1} we consider the case that $H_1(L,\Q) \neq 0$.
-We construct the Open Gromov-Witten potential $S$ as an homotopy class of solutions of the Master equation in the ring of the functions on $H^*(L, \Q)$ with coefficients in the Novikov ring (this is the effective action of the Open Topological String of \cite{W}). $S$ is defined up to master homotopy (that is unique up to equivalence).
+In the sequel \cite{I1} we consider the case that $H_1(L,\Q) \neq 0$.
+We construct the Open Gromov-Witten potential $S$ as a homotopy class of solutions of the Master equation in the ring of functions on $H^*(L, \Q)$ with coefficients in the Novikov ring.
+This is the effective action of the Open Topological String of \cite{W}. $S$ is defined up to master homotopy, unique up to equivalence.
 The evaluation of $S$ on its critical points leads to numerical invariants.

 The paper is organized as follows.
-In section two we define the moduli space of multi-disks as a Kuranishi space.
-It is easy to see that an orientation of the moduli space of disks induces an orientation on the moduli space of multi-disks.
-We show that the boundary faces can be identified in pairs in a way compatible with the orientation.
+In section two we define the Kuranishi space of multi-disks.
+The orientation of the moduli space of disks induces an orientation on the moduli space of multi-disks.
+We show how the boundary faces of the space of multi-disks can be identified with some subspaces of different components.

+In section three we define the notion of systems of chains.
+This is the main algebraic topological object in which we will be interested.

-In section three we define system of chains.
-In section four we introduce the notion of coherent perturbation in the boundary.
-With the constraint of coherence in the boundary the evaluation map in the punctures of multi-disks leads to a system of chain well defined up to homotopy.
+In section four we introduce the constrain on the perturbation of the Kuranishi structure of multi-disks.
+With this constrain, we show that the evaluation on the punctures of multi-disks leads to a system of chains well defined up to homotopy.
 This procedure is a minor adaptation of the procedure developed in \cite{FO}.

+In section five we discuss the gluing property.
+This property assure that the system of chains is compatible with the cut of a multi-disk along an internal edge.

 In section five we specialize to the case that each connected component of $L$ has the rational homology of a sphere.
-In this case (generalizing the usual definition of linking number of curves) we can assign to our system of chains a well defined rational number.
-This rational number is the Open Gromov-Witten invariant $F_{0,1}$.

 In section six we consider the higher genus case.
-Most of we have said for multi-disks can be adapted to multi-curves.
-In the case that each connected component of $L$ has the rational homology of a sphere we define the Open Gromov-Witten invariants $F_{g,h} \in \Q$ of genus $g$ and $h$ boundary components.
+Most of what we have said for multi-disks can be adapted to multi-curves.
+In the case that each connected component of $L$ has the rational homology of a sphere we define the Open Gromov-Witten invariants $F_{g,h} \in \Q$ counting multi-curves of genus $g$ and $h$ boundary components.

-{\bf Acknowledgements. } We are grateful to D. Joyce for many usefull correspondence.
+{\bf Acknowledgements. } We are grateful to D. Joyce for many useful correspondences.
+We also thank B. Siebert and J. Latchev for their comments on a preview version.